 When my summons came in the mail, I must admit, my first instinct was to find a way out.
 Did I really have to go?
 What if I didn’t?
 Were there penalties?
 Everyone I knew just tossed their notices in the trash.
 Besides, they wouldn’t arrest me, would they?
 That’s just something you grow up believing, like staring into an eclipse will blind you.

-So, just who will get called?
-Where I live in Palm Beach County, Florida, in an effort to achieve a higher level of participation, the courts switched their database from voter registration to driver’s license rolls in 1998, with hopes to bring in a larger group.
+So, just who will get called and how is a jury selected?
+Where I live, in an effort to achieve a higher level of participation, the courts switched their database from voter registration to driver’s license rolls in 1998, with hopes to bring in a larger group.
 Unfortunately, the percentage has dropped close to 20% bringing it well under half.
 In fact, approximately two out of the three people that are summoned each year in South Florida never show.
 In order to get 1,000 jurors, 3,500 people need to be summoned!

 So can you get out of it?
 The law states you may not serve: